hollacs/Assets-Manager-OO/README.md

 <hr>

-Considering the performance problem, here are a few solutions:
+If you're worried about the performance problem, here are a few solutions:

 At the beginning of `plugin_init()`, use a global variable to get a file and then use it. (only for `model` or `sprite`)